denten-books/plain-text/1-metaphor.md

 ```

 Although much more accessible and interactive than communication in octal or
-binary machine code, the conversational model had several significant
+binary machine code, the conversational model posed several significant
 downsides.
-It resembled human communication, but in fact utilized only a
+While resembling human communication, it in fact utilized only a
 limited vocabulary.
 Researchers from the U.S. Air Force academy would later
 write: